RodRitter/Evennia-Doodads/Evennia Mudlet Mapper/README.md

 ### Prerequisites

+1. Each room needs to have a `coord` attribute: `self.db.coord = (0,0,0)`
-1. In this example, an "area" is the room which contains the regular "rooms".
+2. In this example, an "area" is the room which contains the regular "rooms".

 ```
 # You are in Limbo